satyamprogrammer/Notepad/README.md

 # Notepad
-A notepad which can do all things that default windows notepad can.
+A Notepad that has similar functions to the Windows Default Notepad.